 Most people don’t know that the Sunday Schools of today’s churches bear little resemblance to the original Sunday Schools of England’s late 1700s.
 Those schools were quite literally places of basic education where poor children could learn to read and write.
-You see, in that day England did not have what we now think of as state education.
+You see, the England of that day did not have what we now think of as state education.
 Therefore, it was typically only the richer class who could afford to educate their children.
 That was done by means of hired governesses, private tutors, and boarding schools.
-Poor children were usually left to either take the low pay and long hours (as much as 13 or 14 hours a day) of factory work or some other form of low-level, menial labor.
+Poor children were usually left to take the low pay and long hours (as much as 13 or 14 hours a day) of factory work or find employment in some other type of low-level, menial labor.

 While there is some debate as to when and where the first Sunday School opened, there is no doubt that Robert Raikes became the man most closely associated with the movement.
 He was the editor of the Gloucester Journal, and he saw Sunday Schools as a way of keeping the children of poor families from gravitating toward lives of crime.
 His Sunday Schools began by meeting in homes, and he promoted the work through his newspaper.

 As the term implies, the schools met each week on Sunday.
 Why that day?
 It was the only day the factories weren’t in operation, which made it the day the children got into the most trouble playing in the streets, being loud and rowdy, and just generally creating disturbances.
 Raikes used the Bible as a textbook to teach the children to read and write.